 Conclusion | Photoshop Quick Selection Tool

-We’ve learned now how to use the Quick Selection Tool to make Selection in Photoshop and also refine them to make them look real.
+We’ve learned now how to use the Quick Selection Tool to make Selections in Photoshop and also refine them to make them look real.

 The Quick Selection tool has also helped me enhance my overall Photoshop skills and my attention to detail.